Bruce Sudano: Solo work

-In 1984, Sudano wrote "Tell Me I'm Not Dreamin' (Too Good to Be True)" with Michael Omartian.
+Sudano co-wrote four songs on Summer's 1983 album, She Works Hard for the Money.
+In 1984, he wrote "Tell Me I'm Not Dreamin' (Too Good to Be True)" with Michael Omartian.
 Jermaine and Michael Jackson recorded the song as a duet for the album Jermaine Jackson.
 The track was nominated at the 1985 Grammy Awards for Best R&B Performance by a Duo or Group with Vocals.
 In 1988, it was covered by Robert Palmer.
-During the same period, Sudano co-wrote four songs on Summer's She Works Hard for the Money album.
 In 1986, he co-wrote "Closest Thing to Perfect", the title track for the John Travolta and Jamie Lee Curtis movie Perfect.